-These two standards dictate the communication protocols between an electric vehicle and an electric vehicle charging station.
+These two standards dictate the communication protocols between an electric vehicle, the charging station, and the Charging management software.

-The energy market hopes that ISO 15118 will provide an internet-protocol-based communication standard for smart charging.
+The energy market hopes that ISO 15118 will provide an internet-protocol-based communication standard needed for the successful implementation of Smart EV Charging.

-Besides summarizing ISO 15118’s and OCCP 2.0.1 applications, Tridens has also analyzed its effects on Smart Charging use cases V1G and V2G.
+That is why, besides summarizing the ISO 15118 and OCCP 2.0.1 applications, Tridens has also analyzed its effects on Smart Charging use cases and V2G technology.

 Table of contents